Healthy You - Every Day

 It’s a mostly warm weather phenomenon, but lightning hits the U.S. about 25 million times each year.
 That’s a ton of atmospheric fireworks, and Pennsylvania gets its fair share.
 From 2015 to 2019, the state averaged about 1.7 million lightning strikes a year.

 Your odds of getting struck by lightning in any given year are about 1 in 500,000.
 Don’t play the odds, though.
-About 20 people are killed by lightning each year in the U.S. In 2021, that total was 11.
-Among them was a golfer who was struck and killed in July 2021 at a course in Taylor, Lackawanna County, near Scranton.
+About 20 people are killed by lightning each year in the U.S. In 2023, that total was 14.
+In 2021, one of those fatalities was a golfer who was struck and killed in July 2021 at a course in Taylor, Lackawanna County, near Scranton.

 Staying safe